adamzwickey/todos-docs/docs/todos-workshop/README.md

     > ./todos-sink
     ```

-* If forking isn't an option then commit the `todos-config` folder to a new git-repo that you have access to.
+* If forking isn't an option then commit the `todos-config` folder to a new git-repo (replace `YOUR-GITHUB-ACCT` below) that you have access to.

     For example: